Wiltshire Police and Crime Commissioner

-The Wiltshire Police and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by Wiltshire Police in the English county of Wiltshire.
+The Wiltshire police and crime commissioner is the police and crime commissioner (PCC), an elected official tasked with setting out the way crime is tackled by Wiltshire Police in the English county of Wiltshire.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Wiltshire Police Authority.
 The incumbent until May 2021 was Angus Macpherson, a Conservative Party candidate.

 The PCC's office is within Wiltshire Police headquarters, Devizes.

 Owing to the COVID-19 pandemic, the election due to be held in May 2020 was postponed to 6 May 2021, as were all other local elections.